Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 2. The offer is non-binding.
 The entrepreneur is entitled to change and adjust the offer.

 3. The offer contains a complete and accurate description of the offered products and/or services.
-The description is sufficiently detailed to allow a good assessment of the offer by the consumer.
+The description is sufficiently detailed to allow the consumer to make a proper assessment of the offer.
 If the entrepreneur uses images, these are a truthful representation of the offered products and/or services.
 Obvious mistakes or errors in the offer do not bind the entrepreneur.

 4. All images, specifications, and data in the offer are indicative and cannot give rise to compensation or dissolution of the agreement.